deltachat/deltachat-pages/en/download.md

 - iOS 12, iPhone 5s or iPad 5/Air/Mini 2
 - Windows 10
 - macOS 10.15 Catalina
-- Ubuntu 18.04, Fedora 29 or Debian 10 or compatible systems.
+- Ubuntu 18.04, Fedora 29, Debian 10 or compatible systems.

 The desktop versions do not require Delta Chat to be installed on a phone.